MCamp859/hello-world/ITM-README.md

     ```bash
     sudo kubeadm init --pod-network-cidr=10.244.0.0/16
     ```

-    If you are using the PRC network, run:
-    ```bash
-    sudo kubeadm init --image-repository=registry.cn-hangzhou.aliyuncs.com/google_containers --kubernetes-version=v1.23.4 --pod-network-cidr=10.244.0.0/16
-    ```

     >**NOTE:** Save the kube join command prompted at the end of the cluster creation.